-

 AMERICANA Storyteller

-Following his return to South by Southwest in 2026 as an Official Artist in Austin — sharing SXSW showcase bills with artists including Ketch Secor of Old Crow Medicine Show and John Popper of Blues Traveler — Artie continues building momentum on the festival circuit with appearances at Singer Songwriter Cape May in New Jersey (2025 and 2026), Love Earth Music Festival in Florida, a return to Mudfest in Deansboro, New York, and an upcoming opening-night performance on the Discovery Stage at Barefoot Country Music Fest in Wildwood, New Jersey, leading into a main stage set by Miranda Lambert at one of the country’s premier multi-day music festivals.
-Upcoming regional appearances also include the Larchmont Music Festival in Westchester County, New York.
+In 2026, Artie and Redtail Revival returned to South by Southwest in Austin as Official Artists, sharing SXSW showcase bills with artists including Ketch Secor of Old Crow Medicine Show and John Popper of Blues Traveler.
+The year continued with Singer Songwriter Cape May in New Jersey, Love Earth Music Festival in Florida, Mudfest in Deansboro, New York, and the Discovery Stage at Barefoot Country Music Fest in Wildwood, New Jersey, where they performed on opening night leading into Miranda Lambert's main-stage set.
+It marked a second consecutive year at both SXSW and Singer Songwriter Cape May.